ys-zhang/obsidian-vault-research/StatLearning/Concepts/Markov Chain.md

 A state `s` is **periodic** if
 $$
-   \exists d > 1 : (\forall n : n \mod d \neq 0 )
+   \exists \; d > 1 : (\forall n : n \mod d \neq 0 )
 $$

 A state `s` is called ***ergodic*** if it is **aperiodic** and** positive recurrent**.

 ### Stationary Distribution

-- irreducible, aperiodic and positive reccurent then
+- irreducible, aperiodic and positive recurrent then
-	- Exists *uinique* station distribution.
+	- Exists *unique* station distribution.
 	- Limit distribution converge to stationary distribution.
-- irreducible and positive reccurent then Exists *uinique* station distribution.
+- irreducible and positive recurrent then Exists *unique* station distribution.

 # Dynamic programming